IHE/HIE-Whitepaper/README.md

 Each granularity level delivers unique benefits and this profile provides efficient access to both levels.

 The ([mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html)) Profile defines rules to ensure consistency and traceability of information used for clinical decisions.
-When a data element is accessed by a Clinical Data Consumer. ([mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html)) Profile assures that all FHIR Resources made availalbe have Provenance linkage to the document(s) in which this data element was originally recorded, providing a valuable broader clinical context.
+When a data element is accessed by a Clinical Data Consumer ([mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html)) Profile assures that all FHIR Resources made availalbe have Provenance linkage to the document(s) in which this data element was originally recorded, providing a valuable broader clinical context.

 The flows of information are depicted in the Figure 4-1: